8gradplus/msb_lecture/slides/data_management/slides.md

 - The focus / goals of data management
 - Data management architectures
-- Deep-dive into lyvy's lakehouse architecture
+- Deep-dive into lyvy's architecture
 - Deep-dive into a realtime architecture
-- Viktor CASE
+- Cloud vs. On-Premise
+- Exercise: Design and Critique a Data Management Architecture yourself

 ---